xwmx/nb/README.md

   set           Set the remote URL and branch for the notebook.

 Description:
-  Get, set, and remove a notebook's remote repository URL and branch.
+  Configure the remote repository URL and branch for the current notebook.

 See Also:
   nb help notebooks